EMBRYOPSIDA Pirani & Prado

 2. Winteroideae Arnott

-3-6/60-90.
-New Guinea to New Zealand and New Caledonia, few Borneo and the Philippines and South America, usu. not lowlands in the tropics.
+3-6/60-90: Tasmannia (ca 50).
+New Guinea to New Zealand and New Caledonia, few Borneo and the Philippines and South America, Juan Fernandez I., usu. not lowlands in the tropics.
 [Photo - Flower.]

 Synonymy: Drymidaceae Baillon

-Evolution.
-Divergence & Distribution.
 Feild et al. (2012: suppl.) estimated divergence began within Tasmannia (T. lanceolata splitting from other Australian and New Guinean species) at 59.1-49.2 m.y.a..
-There has been a major radiation of the genus in New Guinea in particular (ca 40+ species), with morphologically and ecologically very distinctive species growing together yet showing at most uncommon hybridisation, and there are more species in in Borneo and Australia at least..
+There has been a major radiation of the genus in New Guinea in particular (ca 40+ species), with morphologically and ecologically very distinctive species growing together and at most rarely hybridising, and there are yet more species in Borneo and Australia at least.

-Compression wood has been reported from Drimys (Westing 1965).
+Both compression and tension wood - and their complete absence - have been reported from various species of Winteraceae (Westing 1965; Aiso et al. 2016 and references).
 Keating (2000a) found that the leaf traces may sometimes have paired vascular bundles.
 The pericyclic sclerenchyma is of various origins (Metcalfe 1987).
 The petiole vasculature is often quite complex (Keating 2000a and references).
 For the stomatal morphology of Takhtajania, see Baranova (2004a), but c.f.
 Keating (2000a: brachyparacytic).

 Deroin (2000) noted that there are no cortical bundles in the flower.
-Doust (2000) described the complexity of phyllotactic patterns in the perianth; he also described the sepals as being lateral in position, and he did not mention bracteoles.
+Doust (2000) and Marquínez (2014) described the complexity of phyllotactic patterns in the perianth; he also described the sepals as being lateral in position; Doust (2000) did not mention bracteoles.
 Petals of Drimys s.l. and some other taxa have either one or three vascular bundles at the base (see also Canellaceae), as have the sepals, but only a single trace leaves the stele (Endress et al. 2000).
 The carpels of Tasmannia may be plicate.
 For the fruit anatomy of Takhtajania, see Deroin (2000).